Classes

 Let’s Get Started – The Basics

-There’s a lot packed into this introductory class.
+There’s a lot packed into this 5-week introductory class all puppies and dogs.

 For the handler: